German Submarines to Attack Aerial Threats with Missiles

 - Crew Training: Creating detailed training plans for crews on submarines.

-- Strategic Deployment involves developing effective combat plans for real-world scenarios.
+- Strategic Deployment: This involves developing effective combat plans for real-world scenarios.

 When this technology is in use, it should change submarine defense, creating new benchmarks and affecting military tactics around the world.